Background

 For prevention of rickets in growing alpacas and llamas, the following dosing programme is recommended:

-• Using Injectable Vitamin D Products
+- Using Injectable Vitamin D Products

-• Dose at 1000-2000 IU of vitamin D per kg of bodyweight.
+- Dose at 1000-2000 IU of vitamin D per kg of bodyweight.
 This is given subcutaneously (SQ).
 Darker animals may benefit from the higher 2000 IU/kg dose.

-• Injectable vitamin D lasts for 6-8 weeks at this dose, so repeat dosing every 2 months.
+- Injectable vitamin D lasts for 6-8 weeks at this dose, so repeat dosing every 2 months.

-• Start in October and continue until March/April (Northern Hemisphere).
+- Start in October and continue until March/April (Northern Hemisphere).
 If August has been dull, start dosing in September, especially for darker animals.

-• No injectable vitamin D products are licensed in the UK currently.
+- No injectable vitamin D products are licensed in the UK currently.
 A new product will be available in September 2022, available via Vetsonic UK Ltd.

-• An example for dosing for Belavit AD3E, the formerly available product and also the new product that has just been imported (Bioveta ADE-vit): this contains 100,000 IU/ml: so dose for 10kg is 10,000-20,000 IU – the volume to dose is 0.1 ml for 1000 IU/kg or 0.2ml for 2000 IU/kg.
+- An example for dosing for Belavit AD3E, the formerly available product and also the new product that has just been imported (Bioveta ADE-vit): these products contain 100,000 IU/ml: so this means that the dose for 10kg is going to be a total of 10,000-20,000 IU.
+The volume that you need to dose is 0.1 ml (per 10kg body weight) if you’re aiming to achieve a dose rate of 1000 IU/kg, or 0.2ml (per 10kg of body weight) if you’re aiming to achieve a dose rate of for 2000 IU/kg.

-• Using Oral Vitamin D Products
+- Using Oral Vitamin D Products

-• Dose at 1000 IU of vitamin D per kg of bodyweight, but give orally every 4-6 weeks.
+- Dose at 1000 IU of vitamin D per kg of bodyweight, but give orally every 4-6 weeks.

-• Take care to dose based on body weight and not per cria since there is a large weight range for crias!
+- Take care to dose based on body weight and not per cria since there is a large weight range for crias!

-• Comes in large tubes: commonly containing 100,000 IU of vitamin D per 10ml (CHECK YOUR TUBE!): at this concentration, 1ml doses 10kg (5ml is the dose for a 50kg animal).
+- Comes in large tubes: commonly containing 100,000 IU of vitamin D per 10ml (CHECK YOUR TUBE!): at this concentration, 1ml doses 10kg (5ml is the dose for a 50kg animal).

 For treatment of rickets or vitamin D deficiency:

-• Dose at 2000 IU of vitamin D per kg of bodyweight using either oral or injectable products.
+- Dose at 2000 IU of vitamin D per kg of bodyweight using either oral or injectable products.
 This dose can be repeated one month later.

 NOTE: Dosing above these recommendations can induce vitamin D toxicity and is not advisable.
 Different products have different concentrations, so always check before dosing!